nikolassv/bartib/README.md

 Started activity: "Urgent Task X" (Important Project) at 2021-10-29 08:00
 ```

 At 8:43 one of her colleagues drops by and they decide to have a coffee.
-As she cannot bill this time to her customers, Alice stops the running activity in Bartib:
+As she cannot bill this time to her clients, Alice stops the running activity in Bartib:

 ```console
 alice@work: ~ $ bartib stop